Jose Gabriel del Rosario Brochero

-Saint Joseph Gabriel of the Rosary (sometimes José Gabriel del Rosario Brochero; 16 March 1840 – 26 January 1914), also referred to as Priest Brochero (in Spanish:Cura Brochero), was a Catholic priest who suffered leprosy throughout his life.
+Joseph Gabriel of the Rosary (sometimes José Gabriel del Rosario Brochero; 16 March 1840 – 26 January 1914), also referred to as Priest Brochero (in Spanish:Cura Brochero), was an Argentine Catholic priest who suffered leprosy throughout his life.
 He is known for his extensive work with the poor and the sick.
 He became affectionately known as "the Gaucho priest" and the "cowboy priest".

 He was beatified on 14 September 2013 after a healing was recognized as a miracle attributed to him.
 Cardinal Angelo Amato – on the behalf of Pope Francis – presided over the beatification.
 Another miracle under investigation was approved in 2016 and a date for canonization was approved in a gathering of cardinals on 15 March 2016; Brochero was canonized on 16 October 2016.